 For a number of years now, I have been intrigued by Lycaon pictus – not a dog, not a wolf, not a hyena – but a very special creature.
-Known as the wild dog, Cape hunting dog, African hunting dog and painted dog and also known as the painted wolf – which is he nearest translation to her scientific name.
-As a species they used to be evident in most parts of Africa, but more recently packs have been reduced to around 6 500.
+Known as the wild dog, Cape hunting dog, African hunting dog and painted dog and also known as the painted wolf – which is the nearest translation to the scientific name.
+As a species they used to roam in most parts of Africa, but more recently packs have been reduced to around 6 500.

-As an artist I do not think deeply about my subjects, only that I am in love with animals and especially those which are endangered.
+As an artist I do think deeply about my subjects, only that I am in love with animals and especially those which are endangered.
 Wild dogs kept appearing in my sketches and searches for subject matter to print.
 What I love most about these enigmatic creatures is their sense of family and community as well as being delightful and gentle.
-I could go on and on, but there are places where you can read about them which

 A lack of understanding by farmers and land owners, of these beautiful dogs, has led to a war with man, leading to their near extinction.
 It’s a testament to their resilience, tenacity and strength that they are alive today.